learn-co-curriculum/curriculum-team/finding-issues.md

 If you add a test in `master`, you need to add that test, and its resolution, in `solution`.

-These are some mechanics that you'll need to reason about, but are a bit of an art, you'll probably need help reasoning about these.
-Don't be afraid to ask a friend here!
+These mechanics can take some getting used to -- don't be afraid to ask a friend here if you run in to trouble!